Cultured Guru Logo

 The Most Delicious Buttery Sourdough Biscuits

-After you try these sourdough discard biscuits, they’re the only biscuits you’ll ever want!
+After you try these sourdough biscuits, they’re the only biscuits you’ll ever want!
 I love eating them as little breakfast sandwiches with eggs, prosciutto, sauerkraut, and baby kale.

-They’re also excellent served with cheese grits, braised chickpeas, or soup.
+These sourdough biscuits are also excellent served with cheese grits, braised chickpeas, or soup.

 Easy Sourdough Biscuits

+These biscuits are simple to make, and you only need about 30 minutes of prep time while your oven preheats to make them.
 This is a sourdough starter discard recipe, so there is no long rise time or stretch and folds.
 You mix the dough, cut, and immediately bake.

 The best texture is achieved by baking these biscuits immediately.
 However, you can also long-ferment them.